 We should all expect that we would see women in Myanmar had their faces covered in thanaka paste, people wearing vibrant longyi unhurriedly walked on the street to fill their bags of groceries.
 Some sat and enjoyed their sip of traditional tea in a good morning.
 What I can be so assured is that the city preserves its untouched beauty and not inundated with swarms of tourists blocking the precious views.

 Monks are also noticeable on the street, along with Muslim women wearing hijab and Indian guys roaming around.
-The Christian churches are pretty, too, resulted from the popularization of Christian in Myanmar in early 20th century.
+The Christian churches are pretty, too, resulted from the popularization of Christian in Myanmar in the early 20th century.

 Myanmar people walks a lot (and drives a lot as well).
 Not kind of businessman-in-suit dashing through Shibuya Crossing in Tokyo, and that should be a well-fit ingredient added to this calm living pace.